A 5-Step Guide to Sustainable Business Travel

 Not all platforms can handle scope 3 emissions data, even though scope 3 emissions account for more than 70% of many businesses’ total emissions.

 The Salesforce Carbon Accounting Guide provides a clear path to setting up a carbon accounting program.
-To account for business travel in particular, though, the simplest way is to connect your travel platform, such as Concur, to your sustainability management platform.
-This allows flight, train ride, rental car, and even hotel data to be fed directly into your single source of truth, so carbon accountants can quickly see how much carbon is being emitted through business travel.
+To account for business travel in particular, though, the simplest way is to connect your travel data from your travel management company, expense system, and credit card company to your ESG management platform.
+This allows all flights, hotel data, train rides, rental cars, and even taxi or rideshare data to be fed directly into your single source of truth, so carbon accountants can quickly see how much carbon is being emitted through business travel.

 Once the travel data is in your platform, it needs to be calculated into carbon emissions equivalents.
-Your platform should apply purpose-built analytics and reporting to the integrated dataset to provide an accurate, real-time view of how travel contributes to your carbon footprint.
-These insights will help you decide where to increase your carbon reduction efforts.
+Your platform should apply purpose-built analytics and reporting to the integrated data set to provide an accurate, real-time view of how travel contributes to your carbon footprint.
+These insights will help you decide where to dial up your carbon reduction efforts.
 By continually analyzing your emissions output, you can iterate on your internal policies as needed.
-That could include incentivizing executives with higher compensation for low emissions or setting carbon budgets for individuals or teams.
+That could include incentivizing executives with higher compensation for low emissions or setting carbon budgets for individuals or teams or requiring shifts to lower-emissions modes of transportation (e.g., air to rail).

 Deloitte Germany makes data-driven decisions to reduce business travel carbon emissions.